 A. The rate of the age pension is 40% of the insured person’s average pensionable earnings in the best five years of contributions plus 0.1% for each month in excess of 180 months.

 If a person has contributed less than 180 months he/she would be qualified for an age grant.

 Q. What is the minimum amount of retirement pension paid?

 A. A Retirement Grant is a lump sum paid to an insured person who does not satisfy the qualifying conditions for an age pension.

 Q. How should one claim for retirement benefit?

-Complete and return the form, along with a copy of birth certificate/ or passport to the nearest office.
+Complete and return with the following to the nearest office: